 3. Ensure reliable product availability to enhance Customer Value – It’s important to customers that the products they want are readily available.
 The city holds inventory in all different industries, service areas, and customers.
 The Central Stores warehouse kept street signs, shovels, furniture, sewage pipes and fleet out of the central warehouse to make access to inventory more accessible.
 One of the hosts mentioned that there are 11 “warehouses” that consist of anything from the central warehouse, to a stock cabinet in a facility theater.

 4. Ensure safety protocols are clear and easy to follow – The city’s safety protocols were central to the of Vancouver Central Stores Warehouse tour.
 From the start, safety regulations were made clear and were followed.
 When the tour instructions mentioned that steel toed boots were required, visitors that did not have the proper safety gear were given temporary measures.
 This showed how prepared the city was for different scenarios.

 There were a lot of great things to see on the tour of the City of Vancouver warehouses.
 As a consultant, it was great to see a lot of the practices we push to our clients being put into use.
-It was nice to see a well-organized and effective warehouse system that is taking steps to continually provide value to us, as citizens of Vancouver.
+In addition, it was nice to see a well-organized and effective warehouse system that is taking steps to continually provide value to us, as citizens of Vancouver.
 A big thank you to the staff at the City of Vancouver for graciously hosting, and for APICS Vancouver for organizing a great event and tour!

 Image Credit: Waiz